mittalyash01/webdriverio-appium-JS/README.md

 1. No proper documentation by vendor on tool integration
 2. Very limited community support
 3. Little complex to integrate when compared to other providers
-4. No recording feature enabled by default
+4. No test execution recording feature enabled for Appium
 5. Limited devices and OS versions available
 6. Need to request vendor for providing trial version and high turn around time